 (b) A CAGM must submit a Notice of Intent to Construct as required by OAR 340-210-0205 through 340-210-0250 no later than 15 days before the date installation begins.
 If DEQ does not deny or approve the Notice of Intent to Construct within 10 days after receiving the Notice, the Notice will be deemed to be approved.

-(c) Emission control devices may control emissions from more than one glass-making furnace.
+(c) Emission control devices may control emissions from more than one glassmaking furnace.

 (d) Each emission control device must be equipped with the following monitoring equipment: